 CDs vs Savings Accounts Compared

 Saving money is a good thing, but it’s important to find the right kind of account for your cash.
 Both savings accounts and certificates of deposit (CDs) can be a safe spot to keep your money, but they have differences.
 A savings account can be more accessible, meaning you can typically withdraw funds at will, while with a CD, you are supposed to let your money sit for an agreed-upon period of time.
 Also, interest rates may vary.
+CDs typically offer higher rates than traditional savings accounts do.
+However, high-yield savings accounts may offer rates close to (or possibly even exceeding) those of CDs.

-Certificate of Deposit vs. Savings Accounts
+Certificate of Deposit (CD) vs HYSA Savings Accounts

 What Is a Certificate of Deposit (CD)?